insidbyte/webview-doctor/README.md

 ./wvd
 ```

-That's it for now.
 Make sure your device is connected and USB debugging is enabled.

+There is also a `--fake` flag that feeds the parser a canned adb response
+instead of talking to a real device.
+It covers the states that are awkward to
+reproduce on demand, like `offline`, which is handy when changing the parsing
+code.

 ## Status